 When temperatures rise, sophisticated planning alone is not enough – ecological and efficient insulating materials are a must.
 In France, this project satisfied these requirements with self-insulating clay blocks from Wienerberger.
 Architect: Midi Architecture

-The 50 m-tall Allure development is located in Paris.
-The residential project was built in amongst dense, existing architecture.
-A façade panel system with integrated clay bricks boosts the building’s sense of radiance, helping it to stand out from the surrounding urban architecture.
+50 m-tall Allure project in Paris by Fresh architectures.
+It was clad with a façade panel system with integrated clay bricks.
+It boosts the building’s sense of radiance, helping it to stand out from the surrounding urban architecture.